Colin Hendry

-Edward Colin James Hendry (born 7 December 1965) is a Scottish football coach and former professional footballer.
+Edward Colin James Hendry (born 7 December 1965) is a Scottish football coach and former professional player.

-Hendry, who played as a defender notably played in the Premier League for Blackburn Rovers where he was part of the title winning side of 1995.
-He also played top flight football in both England and Scotland for Dundee, Manchester City, Rangers and Bolton Wanderers as well as stints in the Football League with Coventry City and Blackpool.
-He earned 51 caps for Scotland, scoring three times and was part of the Tartan Army's Euro 96 and World Cup 98 squads.
+Hendry, who played as a defender, played in the Premier League for Blackburn Rovers, with whom he was part of the title-winning side of 1995.
+He also played top flight football in England and Scotland for Dundee, Manchester City, Rangers, Coventry City and Bolton Wanderers, as well as stints in the Football League with Preston North End and Blackpool.
+He earned 51 caps for Scotland, scoring three times, and was part of Scotland's Euro 96 and World Cup 98 squads.